 You can read about free app limits in our documentation.

 It depends on what changes you make.

 Changes that are added within the app sync back up to your sheet in seconds.
 Manual changes to the data in your sheet—when a person edits values in cells, adds or removes rows, etc.—are synced to apps within three minutes, although sometimes these changes will happen immediately.
 Changes to the layout of your apps—changing components, themes, or other settings—can take up to 10 minutes to appear in existing apps, but should be available immediately for new users.
 Changes based on formulas like NOW or TODAY do not cause your app to update.

 We're sorry, but we cannot help you build your app.
 We spend most of our time improving Glide itself, and writing documentation and creating videos to help you learn to use Glide, but we do not have time to help you one-on-one with your app.

 Yes.
-Create a Glide Organization and invite anyone you'd like to edit apps together.
+Create a Glide Team and invite anyone you'd like to edit apps together.

 Glide apps are shared as simple links rather than through the App Store.

 The number on your dashboard is the number of unique devices that accessed your app in the last 30 days.
 This number is usually more than the number of users who actually signed into your app, so you may find you have fewer sign-ins.